ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 The division of labour is now modified slightly:

 * All write requests from clients are handled by the "Head" process
+* The "Head" then passes the write instruction to the first backup in the chain
-* The "Head" then replicates the write instruction down the chain of replicas terminating at the "Tail"
+* Each backup successively passes the write request down the chain until it terminates at the "Tail"
 * When the "Tail" process completes the write, we know that since it is the last link in the chain, it can send its `ack` directly back to the client

 ![Chain Replication - Write](./img/L12%20Chain%20Replication%201.png)

-This then means that should the client wish to make a subsequent read, it can direct that request to the backup from which it received the `ack`.
+This then means that should the client wish to make a subsequent read; it can direct that request to the backup from which it received the `ack`.

 ![Chain Replication - Read](./img/L12%20Chain%20Replication%202.png)

-This is a relatively new strategy that was first published by Robbert van Renesse and Fred Schneider in a 2004 paper called ["Chain Replication for Supporting High Throughput And Availability"](https://www.cs.cornell.edu/home/rvr/papers/OSDI04.pdf)
+This is a relatively new strategy that was first published by Robbert van Renesse and Fred Schneider in a 2004 paper called ["Chain Replication for Supporting High Throughput And Availability"](./papers/chain_replication.pdf)

 ***Q:***&nbsp;&nbsp; But the response time experienced by the client will now be the ***sum*** of the times taken for each process to complete the write and propagate the request through to the next link in the chain.
 How can this then be described as *High Throughput*?